Arvindprksh/arvindprksh.github.io/projects.md

 ---
-layout : page
+layout: page
-title : Projects
+title: Projects
-subtitle : this is collection of some things I have worked on what I have been interesting with challenge.
+subtitle: this is collection of some things I have worked on what I have been interesting with challenge.
+comments: true
 ---

   while I Carried out the projects, This shows you My role.